dnywh/cuckoo-clock/README.md

 If you're setting up on a Raspberry Pi, make sure you have the necessary hardware:

 - E-ink display (Pimoroni Inky Impression)
+- Standard button

 I'm using a Pimoroni Inky Impression.
 You'll need to adapt the code to match your own e-ink display, if it differs.

-The CRON schedule should match the quiet hours for each of the four seasons set out in [birds.json](birds.json).
+The CRON schedule should match the quiet hours for each of the four seasons set out in [schedule.json](schedule.json).

 ### Running the project

-1. Ensure you have the `birds_data.json` file in the project directory.
+1. Ensure you have the `schedule.json` file in the project directory.

 2. Create a `birds` folder in the project directory with subfolders for each bird, containing the images (`.jpg`) and sound files (`.mp3`).